hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 ### :#tier-0: "public API"

-this method is part of the public API of the node that defines it. to change this method in terms of signature or effective behavior is a viloation of semantic versioning (semver.org).
+this method is part of the public API of the node that defines it. as such, we *must not* change this method in terms of its name, signature or effective behavior without upgrading the major version number of the surrounding library (per our interpretation of semver.org).

 note that this scope is only with respect to the node itself. if there is a "public API" method defined on a node that is itself private to a